;

-We break down the crucial difference: Does the 9300’s real-time location sensing and app guidance genuinely improve your health more than the 9000’s powerful and simple connected experience?
-Discover which flagship model delivers the best return on your investment.
+We break down the crucial question: Does the 9300’s detailed real-time app guidance genuinely improve your brushing technique more than the 9000’s powerful, luxury experience?
+Discover which flagship model delivers the best return on your investment in a flawless smile.

 Key Difference between Philips Sonicare DiamondClean 9000 and 9300